developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/HomeButton/HomeButton.md

+---
-# HomeButton
+title: HomeButton Module
+productversion: '1.4'
+product: Enterprise Browser
+layout: guide.html
+subhead:
+---
 ## Overview
-The HomeButton Module is used to set the parameters of the Home Button.
-When the home button is clicked the Enterprise Browser will navigate to the start page as defined in the configuration.
+The HomeButton Module is used to set the parameters of the Home Button, which navigates to the app's start page as specified in the [StartPage parameter](../../guide/configreference/#startpage) of the `Config.xml` file.

 ## Enabling the API
 In order to use this API you must include reference to the following JavaScript file that is included with the Enterprise Browser installation: